 - Do graduates function as productive research scientists?

 (a) student research products, grants, presentations, publications, awards;

 (b) evidence of student involvement in research, such as research courses taken, specific skills acquired; and

 (c) research involvement after graduation, such as appropriate post-doctoral positions (including but not limited to tenure-track faculty positions emphasizing research productivity), grants, publications, and awards.

 d.
-Application training: Because psychological clinical science is an applied science, it requires that doctoral students acquire a deep and thorough understanding of the clinical phenomena that will be the central focus of their scientific careers.
+Clinical application training: Because psychological clinical science is an applied science, it requires that doctoral students acquire a deep and thorough understanding of the clinical phenomena that will be the central focus of their scientific careers.
 Graduates must be able to function as independent clinical scientists, able to assume clinical responsibility for patients with problems in their areas of expertise.
-Thus, they must be trained to a high level of professional competence in the most cost-effective, efficient, empirically supported procedures for the assessment and treatment of specific populations and problems, and also must be capable of training and supervising others in these procedures, where appropriate.
-Students must acquire clinical competence through direct application training, including well organized and monitored, science-based, practicum and internship experiences.
-Innovative approaches to the design and implementation of the applied training are encouraged, with the aim of improving the effectiveness and efficiency of the training; however, programs are expected to provide evidence that such innovations achieve or exceed the intended results.
+Thus, they must be trained to a high level of professional competence in the most cost-effective, efficient, empirically supported procedures for the clinical assessment and treatment of specific populations and problems, and also must be capable of training and supervising others in these clinical procedures, where appropriate.
+Students must acquire clinical competence through direct application training, including well organized and monitored, science-based practicum and internship experiences.
+Innovative approaches to the design and implementation of the applied training are encouraged, with the aim of improving the effectiveness and efficiency of the clinical training; however, programs are expected to provide evidence that such innovations achieve or exceed the intended results.

-Clinical science training in applications should be characterized by
+Clinical science training in applications should be characterized by:

 (a) a clear scientific evidence base for the assessments and interventions taught;

 (b) an integrated focus on consistent evidence-based principles and processes across both research and applied activities; and